freeatnet/tootsie/README.md

 ### Job manager

-The job manager accepts new transcoding jobs and executes the.
-The job manager uses a persistent queue, and uses an AMQP queue.
+The job manager typically runs as a daemon.
+It processes new job requests in the queue and executes them.

 ### Transcoding processors